walkenhorst/DataProdAssignment1/index.md

 --- .class #id

 ## Defining the Model
- - The model uses the passenger class, sex and age to predict the probability of survival:
+ - The model uses the passenger class, sex and number of siblings and spouses aboard to predict the probability of survival:

 ```r
 fit = glm(Survived~Pclass+Sex+SibSp, data=trainSet, family="binomial")